andrevechina/redux-selectors-guidelines/README.md

 If a Selector Computing Derived Data needs to receive Props chances are it will be executed with different Prop values.
 In order to properly use `reselect` memoization a `make...Selector` function must be created that returns a new instance of a Selector created with `createSelector`.

-Each Component must create a `makeMapStateToProps` function that creates its own instance of the Selector and return the `mapToStateProps` function.
+Each Component must create a `makeMapStateToProps` function that creates its own instance of the Selector and returns the `mapToStateProps` function.

 Selector: